Key takeaways

 There’s no magic supplement for weight loss, but some can support your goals.

-It’s important to check that a weight loss supplement is third-party tested and contains quality ingredients before you add one to your daily routine.
+Check that a weight loss supplement is third-party tested and has quality ingredients before adding one to your daily routine.

 “There are no specific supplements that will inherently result in weight loss,” says Derek Lipton, MS, RD, CSSD, CSCC, registered dietitian and owner of Full Circle Sports Nutrition.
-But, Lipton says, certain supplements can certainly help in creating a caloric deficit that leads to weight loss.
+But some supplements can help create a caloric deficit that can lead to weight loss, Lipton says.

 What are the best weight loss supplements for men?

-To find the best weight loss supplements for men, we reviewed the research and asked dietitians and clinicians.
-Here’s a short list of the best supplements for men, recommended by the research and health experts:
+To find the best weight loss supplements for men, we reviewed the research.
+We also talked to dietitians and clinicians.
+Here’s a short list of the best supplements for men, recommended by research and health experts:

 Magnesium